Economics Interactive Tutorials Sep. 5, 2011

 Making Demand More Elastic

+A way to have free choice for buyers and sellers but keep prices from rising forever is to make demand more elastic.
 In a market system, demand becomes elastic if consumers are price conscious and if they have an alternative.
-Here's an example of how this affects the seller's price:
+Here's an example of how this works to temper price increases:

-Suppose that the market in the example above gets a new competitor, who charges $3.50.
-Suppose also that price is the consumer's only consideration (no quality difference, no customer loyalty to a particular company).
-Then the demand might look like this.
+Suppose that the market in our example above gets a new competitor who charges $3.50.
+Let us go to the extreme of supposing also that price is the consumer's only consideration.
+There is no quality difference and no customer loyalty to a particular company.
+Then the your demand might look like this.

 Demand -- One Competitor Who Charges $3.50 -- Price Only Consideration